oyanzhi/tp/docs/UserGuide.md

 **Q**: I mistyped a client’s details.
 How do I update just one or two fields?<br>
 **A**: Use `edit` with only the fields you want to change, e.g.
 `edit 2 p/91234567 e/new@example.com`.
-Existing values you don’t mention will be kept.
+Existing values not mention will be kept.

 **Q**: How do I remove all tags from a client?<br>
 **A**: Type t/ with nothing after it in the edit command, e.g. `edit 3 t/`.
 This clears all tags.